Nuclear fuel cycle: Transport of radioactive materials

 Transport is an integral part of the nuclear fuel cycle.
 There are nuclear power reactors in operation in several countries but uranium mining is viable in only a few areas.
 Also, in the course of over forty years of operation by the nuclear industry, a number of specialized facilities have been developed in various locations around the world to provide fuel cycle services and there is a need to transport nuclear materials to and from these facilities.
 Most transports of nuclear fuel material occur between different stages of the cycle, but occasionally a material may be transported between similar facilities.
 With some exceptions, nuclear fuel cycle materials are transported in solid form, the exception being uranium hexafluoride (UF6) which is considered a gas.
 Most of the material used in nuclear fuel is transported several times during the cycle.
 Transports are frequently international, and are often over large distances.
 Nuclear materials are generally transported by specialized transport companies.

 Since nuclear materials are radioactive, it is important to ensure that radiation exposure of those involved in the transport of such materials and of the general public along transport routes is limited.
 Packaging for nuclear materials includes, where appropriate, shielding to reduce potential radiation exposures.
 In the case of some materials, such as fresh uranium fuel assemblies, the radiation levels are negligible and no shielding is required.
 Other materials, such as spent fuel and high-level waste, are highly radioactive and require special handling.
 To limit the risk in transporting highly radioactive materials, containers known as spent nuclear fuel shipping casks are used which are designed to maintain integrity under normal transportation conditions and during hypothetical accident conditions.

+While transport casks vary in design, material, size, and purpose, they are typically long tubes made of stainless steel or concrete with the ends sealed shut to prevent leaks.
+Frequently the casks' shell will have at least one layer of radiation-resistant material, such as lead.
+The inside of the tube will also vary depending on what is being transported.
+For example, casks that are transporting depleted or unused fuel rods will have sleeves that keep the rods separate, while casks that transport uranium hexafluoride typically have no internal organization.
+Depending on the purpose and radioactivity of the materials some casks have systems of ventilation, thermal protection, impact protection, and other features more specific to the route and cargo.